 Why study Business Law?

-The Business Law programme can only be studied as a joint honours degree.
-It is designed for students who do not necessarily want to become lawyers but who have an interest in law and want to develop a detailed understanding of its operation in the business environment.
-On the Business Law programme, students will study Law and one of the following subjects: Business Management, History, Philosophy, Sociology and Tourism.
+The Business Law programme - which can only be studied as a joint honours degree - is designed for students who do not necessarily want to become lawyers, but have an interest in law and want to develop a detailed understanding of its operation in the business environment.
+On the Business Law programme, you will study Law and one of the following subjects: Business Management, History, Philosophy, Sociology or Tourism.

 Why St Mary's?

-The programme is connected to the Centre for Law and Culture.
-Students are encouraged to attend public lectures and other suitable events.
-These opportunities will enable students to develop learning beyond their undergraduate studies, both in the context of further studies and flourishing careers.
+The degree programme is connected to the Centre for the Study of Modern Slavery and the Centre for Law and Culture.
+You're encouraged to attend public lectures and other suitable events as these opportunities will enable you to develop learning beyond your undergraduate studies, both in the context of further studies and career development.